Contact Me

 Copying the directory structure, but not the files

-Set a bogus file pattern and it won't copy any files, but it will create the directory structure.
+Set a bogus file pattern (something that will never match anything) and it won't copy any files, but it will create the directory structure in the destination location.

 Check source size and then wait